jenniferunguyen/jenniferunguyen.github.io/blog/invariants.md

 Invariants are not limited to ARS.
 Invariants are can be seen with object oriented programming as well.
 They can be used to check the errors in instances of a class.
 Using an example from [Class Invariants](http://people.cs.aau.dk/~normark/oop-csharp/html/notes/contracts_themes-class-inv-sect.html), a class for a circular list can have an invariant where a list with at least one node would always be circular.
 Therefore, every instance made of the class has to have at least one node, otherwise it is not a circular list.

 Invariants are used by the programmer to check their work.
 A compiler doesn't need to have invariants manually coded, because invariants are determined by the programmer based on relations that they have observed.
+The different strings that fall under the same invariant are deemed to be in the same equivalence class.